 What is a Credit Check?

-The term “credit check” is used rather loosely, but it generally means one of the three following things: 1) to check the veracity of your credit files; 2) to check your credit score; and 3) to check your credit standing based on anonymous questions (think the credit score estimator on this page).
+The term “credit check” is used rather loosely, but it generally means one of the three following things: 1) to check the veracity of your credit files; 2) to check your credit standing based on anonymous questions (think the credit score estimator on this page); and 3) to check your credit score; and.
 Each type of credit check serves a distinct, yet important purpose, and at the end of the day, consumers should utilize all three to their full advantage.

 Verifying the accuracy of your credit reports should be an ongoing practice, as it allows you to correct any errors on your major credit reports and ensure that you don’t fall victim to identify theft.
 The best way to do so is to perform a free credit check online by visiting annualcreditreport.com and requesting the free copy of each of your three main credit files to which you are legally entitled every 12 months.

-Performing a casual credit check by using a credit estimator like the one on this page should be done when you are contemplating smaller-scale financial decisions, such as applying for a credit card, store card, etc.
+Performing a casual credit check by using a credit estimator like the one on this page is a great way to get a general sense of where you stand, particularly if you have a small-scale financial decision – such as applying for a credit card or store card – in your near future.